defunkt/gist/README.markdown

 Authentication
 --------------
+There is two way to set github user and token info:

+Using env vars GITHUB_USER and GITHUB_TOKEN:

+    $ export GITHUB_USER="your-github-username"
+    $ export GITHUB_TOKEN="your-github-token"
+    $ gist ~/example

-Just have your git config set up with your GitHub username and token.
+Or by having your git config set up with your GitHub username and token.

     git config --global github.user "your-github-username"
     git config --global github.token "your-github-token"